Canadian Walk for Veterans Advisory Board

 Team Ten Eight = www. teamteneight.com

-Gene Kushnir, CD, AdeC, Director
+Gene Kushnir, CD, AdeC

-Gene Kushnir, CD, AdeC, Director
+Gene Kushnir, CD, AdeC

 Gene completed his undergraduate degree in Edmonton, and while starting his professional career, he enrolled into the Canadian Armed Forces Reserve with the Cadet Instructors Cadre working with the Air Cadet Program.
 Gene completed a masters degree from the Royal Military College of Canada and he continued his professional career in Ontario until returning to Alberta in 2012.
 Gene has worked at 5 different Air Cadet Squadrons, 2 Summer Training Centers and has been Commanding Officer 4 times in his 24 year career.
 He currently serves as the Commanding Officer of 604 (Moose) Royal Canadian Air Cadet Squadron and serves as an Honourary Military Aide de Camp to the Lieutenant Governor of Alberta.
 In his civilian career, Gene works for the City of Calgary as a Business Process Consultant.
 Gene has been a member of the Order of St George since 2010 and is now the Deputy Prior of the Prairies Priory and thrilled to support the 2022 Walk for Veterans.